AlayaNetwork/alaya-truffle/docs/source/testing/writing-tests-in-solidity.md

 ### Testing lat transactions

 You can also test how your contracts react to receiving Lat, and script that interaction within Solidity.
 To do so, your Solidity test should have a public function that returns a `uint`, called `initialBalance`.
 This can be written directly as a function or a public variable, as shown below.
-When your test contract is deployed to the network, Truffle will send that amount of Lat from your test account to your test contract.
+When your test contract is deployed to the network, platon truffle will send that amount of Lat from your test account to your test contract.
 Your test contract can then use that Lat to script Lat interactions within your contract under test.
 Note that `initialBalance` is optional and not required.

 ```javascript
 import "truffle/Assert.sol";